WorkCover Queensland Wants To End My Compensation Claim

 What to do if WorkCover wants to close your claim?

-Here is the most important thing to keep in mind: Unless you have suffered very serious injuries, if you accept WorkCover’s offer, then you loose your right to make a common law damages claim against WorkCover.
+Here is the most important thing to keep in mind: Unless you have suffered very serious injuries, if you accept WorkCover’s lump sum compensation offer, then you lose your right to make a common law damages claim against WorkCover.
+Never accept the lump sum compensation offer without seeking legal advice first.

 Why is a common law damages claim worth more?

-When you make a common law damages claim against WorkCover (after your statutory claim has closed) you can seek compensation for things that WorkCover would not other wise be liable to pay you during the statutory claim.
+When you make a common law damages claim against WorkCover (after your statutory claim has closed) you can seek compensation for things that WorkCover would not otherwise be liable to pay you during the statutory claim.
+(This can be a little confusing, but even though WorkCover closes your statutory claim, if you recover additional damages in the common law claim, that’s also paid by WorkCover.)

 Even if you can return to work, if you are unable to work as much as you used to, then you can claim damages for your reduced earnings.